M0rica/EpicSpellsPlugin/README.md

 ## Installation & usage
 - install a Spigot server for 1.18 or higher
-- download the EpicSpellsPlugin.jarfrom the latest release and put it in your server's `plugins` folder
+- download the EpicSpellsPlugin.jar from the latest release and put it in your server's `plugins` folder
 - cast any spell by running `/spell cast <spellname>` and have fun!

 ## Planned features